' I LOVE this experience in chitwan for though short period! 'Xue Ying Fiona Wang

 It is also wise to consult the Center for Disease Control for health related information and issues that might come up during your time volunteering abroad.
 Check out www.cdc.gov for possible health risks.
 One must also keep in mind that the sanitary conditions in developing countries are likely very different from those in your home country.
 It is also strongly advised that you do not drink the tap water and do not eat food from street vendors.Get More Info Now

-Although Spanish is the official language, it is not universally spoken among the indigenous population, nor does the elderly indigenous often speak it as a second language.
-Twenty-one Mayan dialects are spoken, especially in rural areas, as well two non-Mayan Amerindian dialects, Xinca, an indigenous dialect and Garifuna, an Arawakan dialect spoken on the Caribbean coast.
+Although Spanish is the official language, it is not universally spoken among the indigenous population, nor do the elderly indigenous often speak it as a second language.
+Twenty-one Mayan dialects are spoken, especially in rural areas, as well as two non-Mayan Amerindian dialects, Xinca, an indigenous dialect and Garifuna, an Arawakan dialect spoken on the Caribbean coast.

 MasterCard, Visa, Cirrus/Maestro and American Express cards are usually only accepted at the more expensive restaurants and hotels.
 Use caution when paying by credit card, as there is potential for fraud.